My Big Fat Greek Wedding 2: Box office

 In its opening weekend, the film was projected to gross $15 million from 3,133 theaters.
 It grossed $7.2 million on its first day and $17.9 million in its opening weekend, finishing third at the box office behind Batman v Superman: Dawn of Justice ($166 million) and Zootopia ($24 million).
 In its second weekend, the film grossed $11.2 million (a 37.2% drop), again finishing third behind Batman v Superman ($51.3 million) and Zootopia ($19.3 million).

 Critical reception

 On Rotten Tomatoes, the film has an approval rating of 28% based on 172 reviews, with an average rating of 4.6/10.
 The site's critical consensus reads, "My Big Fat Greek Wedding 2 is as sweet and harmless as the original, but its collection of sitcom gags and stereotypes never coalesces into anything resembling a story with a purpose."
 Metacritic gave the film a weighted average score of 37 out of 100, based on 32 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Sequel

-In late June 2016, Vardalos hinted at the possibility of a third film, saying that although no writing has been done, she does have an idea.
-On April 8, 2021, it was announced that My Big Fat Greek Wedding 3 was in development, to be written by Vardalos as an independent film, who is also set to reprise her role as co-star.
-The project was also revealed to have been delayed by the COVID-19 pandemic, in which production will commence once the studios maintain insurance for its crew, with principal photography scheduled to take place in Greece.
-On October 1, 2021, Vardalos confirmed that the script for the third film had been completed and that it would involve another Greek wedding.
-On May 15, 2022, it was announced that filming will take place throughout Greece in the summer of 2022, with large portions being shot on Corfu from July 5 to August 3, 2022.
-On June 22, 2022, it was announced that Vardalos will serve as director on the third film.
-Principal photography commenced on June 22, 2022 in Athens, Greece, and wrapped on August 10, 2022.
-The film is expected to be dedicated to the memory of Michael Constantine, who died on August 31, 2021 at the age of 94.
-The project will be a joint-venture production between The Playtone Company, Gold Circle Films, HBO Films, and Focus Features.
-The film is scheduled to be released on September 8, 2023.